MandlaMahendra/cognifyinterntask3/README.md

-nteractive JavaScript Project
+🌟 Interactive JavaScript Project
+  >..Basic calculator..

-Overview
+🚀 Overview

-This is a Level 1 JavaScript project that demonstrates basic interactive web functionalities.
-The project includes:
+ JavaScript project demonstrating basic interactive web functionalities:

-Dynamic Greeting – Displays a greeting message based on the current time.
+Dynamic Greeting – Shows a greeting based on the current time.

-Interactive Color-Changing Button – Changes its background color randomly when clicked.
+Interactive Color Button – Changes its background color randomly when clicked.

-Basic Calculator – Performs addition, subtraction, multiplication, and division of two numbers with a “Clear” button to reset inputs and result.
+Basic Calculator – Performs addition, subtraction, multiplication, and division with a Clear button.

-The project is built with HTML, CSS, and JavaScript, with a clean and interactive user interface suitable for beginners.
+The project uses HTML, CSS, and JavaScript with a modern, interactive design.

-Features
+✨ Features

 Dynamic Greeting

-Shows "Good Morning", "Good Afternoon", or "Good Evening" based on the current time.
+Displays "Good Morning", "Good Afternoon", or "Good Evening" depending on system time.

-Displayed on the page instead of using alert boxes.
+Shown directly on the page instead of alerts.

 Interactive Button

-Click the button to change its color randomly.
+Click to change its color randomly.

-Smooth hover animation and color transition for better user experience.
+Smooth hover animations and color transitions.

 Basic Calculator

-Supports addition (+), subtraction (-), multiplication (×), and division (÷).
+Supports +, -, ×, ÷.

-Includes a Clear button to reset inputs and result.
+Clear button to reset inputs and result.

-Validates input to prevent errors, e.g., division by zero.
+Validates inputs and prevents division by zero.

-Responsive and Modern Design
+Modern Design

 Animated gradient background.

-Rounded buttons and container with shadow effects.
+Rounded buttons and containers with shadow effects.

-Hover animations for better interactivity.
+Responsive and interactive UI.

-Project Structure
+🗂️ Project Structure
-interactive-js-project/
+interactive-js-project
 │
-├── index.html       # Main HTML file
+├── index.html
-├── style.css        # CSS styling for UI and animations
+├── style.css
-└── script.js        # JavaScript functionalities
+└── script.js

-How to Run
+⚡ How to Run

 Clone or download the project files.

-Open index.html in any modern browser (Chrome, Firefox, Edge).
+Open index.html in a modern browser (Chrome, Firefox, Edge).

-The page will load with a dynamic greeting.
+The page will load the dynamic greeting, interactive button, and calculator.

-Interact with the color-changing button and calculator.

-Usage Instructions
+📝 Usage Instructions

-Dynamic Greeting

-Opens automatically based on your system time.
+Greeting: Displayed automatically on page load.

-Interactive Color Button

-Click the “Click me to change color” button to change its color.
+Color Button: Click “Click me to change color” to change the button’s background.

-Calculator
+Calculator:

-Enter two numbers in the input fields.
+Enter two numbers.

-Click one of the operation buttons (+, -, ×, ÷) to see the result.
+Click the operation (+, -, ×, ÷) to calculate.

-Click Clear to reset the calculator.
+Click Clear to reset inputs and result.

-Technologies Used
+🛠️ Technologies Used

 HTML5 – Page structure

-CSS3 – Styling, animations, hover effects, responsive design
+CSS3 – Styling, animations, hover effects

-JavaScript (ES6) – DOM manipulation, events, calculator logic
+JavaScript (ES6) – DOM manipulation, event handling, calculator logic

-Future Enhancements
+🔮 Future Enhancements

-Convert calculator to a fully interactive keypad like a mobile calculator.
+Convert calculator to a fully interactive keypad like a real app.

-Add keyboard support for typing numbers and operations.
+Add keyboard support for numbers and operations.

 Add more operations like modulus (%) or exponentiation.

-Make the project mobile-responsive with better adaptive layout.
+Make it fully mobile-responsive with adaptive layout.